 Why Your Photos Matter on Hinge

-When it comes to Hinge, you don’t just need great photos – you need the right mix of photos.
-Hinge lets you upload six images or videos, and believe it or not, that’s all you need to tell your story.
+When it comes to Hinge, you don't just need great photos — you need the right mix of photos.
+Hinge lets you upload six images or videos, and that's all you need to tell your story.
 Think of it as curating a personal highlight reel: every shot counts, and together they should show off the multidimensional person you are.

-Here’s the trick: while you’re allowed six, Hinge requires at least three.
-And guess what?
-Their algorithm prefers profiles that use all six slots, so it’s worth filling them all.
-But don’t stress if you don’t have six flawless shots—this is where strategy comes in.
-It’s not about perfection, it’s about variety and authenticity.
+Hinge requires at least three photos, but their algorithm prefers profiles that use all six slots, so it's worth filling them all.
+Profiles with six photos also give potential matches more to respond to — more photos means more prompts for conversation starters.
+Don't stress if you don't have six polished shots; this is where strategy comes in.
+It's not about perfection, it's about variety and authenticity.

 Pro Tip: A few knockout photos are way better than six mediocre ones.
 Quality beats quantity every time.